Inland taipan: Conservation status

+New South Wales: listed as presumed Extinct on the basis that it has not been recorded in suitable habitat despite targeted surveys conducted over an appropriate timeframe for the species’ life cycle.

+Victoria: listed as regionally extinct, but exhaustive surveys in all suitable habitats within Victoria have failed to locate the species, though it still occurs elsewhere within its global range.
+The Australian Museum likewise lists the inland taipan as "presumed extinct" in Victoria.

 In captivity

-Inland taipans are held in several zoo collections in Australia and overseas including the Adelaide Zoo and Taronga Zoo in Sydney.

-The inland taipan is also on public display in Australia at the Australia Zoo, Australian Reptile Park, Billabong Sanctuary, Cairns Tropical Zoo, Lone Pine Koala Sanctuary and Shoalhaven Zoo.
+Inland taipans are held in a number of zoological collections in Australia and overseas.
+In Australia, they are maintained, and in some cases bred, at institutions including Adelaide Zoo and Taronga Zoo in Sydney.
+The species is also on public display at Australia Zoo, the Australian Reptile Park, Billabong Sanctuary, Cairns Tropical Zoo, Lone Pine Koala Sanctuary and Shoalhaven Zoo.

-The snake is also on display at several locations outside of Australia.
-In the United States, inland taipans are held at the Reptile Gardens in South Dakota, at Kentucky Reptile Zoo and at Animal World & Snake Farm Zoo in Texas.
+Outside Australia, inland taipans are kept in several North American zoos, including Reptile Gardens in South Dakota, Kentucky Reptile Zoo and Animal World and Snake Farm Zoo in Texas.

-In Europe, inland taipans are held in Sweden at the Stockholm Skansen Zoo and Gothenburg Universeum Moscow Zoo in Russia, (in the Moscow Zoo they are kept in the House of Reptiles, which is not usually open to the general public.) and in the UK at the London Zoo.
-Amateur zoo listings also report the snake at the tropicarium park in Jesolo, Italy, in Gifttierhaus Eimsheim, Welt der Gifte Greifswald, and Terra Zoo Rheinberg, Germany, in Lausanne vivarium Lausanne, Switzerland, in Randers Tropical Zoo Denmark, in Plzeň Zoo Czech Republic, and in Reptilienzoo Nockalm Patergassen Austria.
+In Europe, the species is held at the Stockholm Skansen Zoo and Gothenburg Universeum in Sweden, at Moscow Zoo in Russia, and at the London Zoo in the United Kingdom.
+Various smaller facilities and private collections in continental Europe also maintain the species.

-In Asia, inland taipans are held in the Singapore Zoo.
+In Asia, inland taipans are held at Singapore Zoo, where they have been the subject of detailed veterinary case reports.

 Private ownership law

-In New South Wales, private ownership of an inland taipan is legal only with the highest class of venomous reptile licence.
+In the Australian state of New South Wales, private ownership of an inland taipan is legal only for keepers who hold the highest class of venomous reptile licence, reflecting the very high risk associated with the species.